ujjwalnp/FreelanceShield/README.md

 ```

 # Contributions
-Contributions are always welcome!
-Open a PR or an issue!
+Contributions are welcome!
+If you'd like to contribute to this repository, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 # Thank You!